marfsama/shiningforce3/specs/format-mpd.md

 the ground texture.
 Note that there can be only one rotating scroll pane.
 For further details see [1].

 The scroll pane content of both types can be supplied in two formats: cell format and bitmap format.
-The bitmap format is simply the pixels row major order, either rgb16 or paletted format.
+The bitmap format is simply the pixels row major order, either rgb16 or palette format.
 In SF3 only the 256 colors palette format is used.
 The cell format places character images in a repeating pattern to form a very big image.
 The exact format is described in [1].